Overview

 Taking a piece of skin for testing

-A health care professional may recommend removing a small piece of a skin lesion for testing.
+A healthcare professional may recommend removing a small piece of a skin lesion for testing.
 This procedure is called a skin biopsy.
 The sample is sent to a lab for testing.
 Lab tests can look for signs of cancer.

 A skin biopsy can confirm Kaposi sarcoma.